Vietnam expands lockdown measures as infections hit record | Health

 Bac Ninh, home to production facilities of Samsung Electronics, started a curfew and other travel restrictions from Tuesday, state media reported.
 That followed the temporary closure of four industrial parks, including three with Foxconn facilities, by authorities in neighbouring Bac Giang province.

-The outbreak could be a big challenge for Vietnam, which successfully contained earlier, smaller outbreaks and avoided the level of economic damage suffered by many of its neighbours.
-Bac Ninh and Bac Giang are the epicentre of the new outbreak that has infected more than 2,800 people since late April, including hundreds of factory workers.
+The outbreak could be a big challenge for Vietnam, which successfully contained earlier, smaller outbreaks and avoided the level of economic damage suffered by its neighbours.
+Hundreds of factory workers are among the nearly 2,800 people infected since late April, which accounts for about half of the country's 5,773 overall cases.
+It has recorded 44 deaths.

-Authorities say the outbreak, which accounts for nearly half of Vietnam's overall cases, has spread to more than 30 of its 63 cities and provinces.
-The capital Hanoi on Tuesday shut down restaurants and banned gatherings at public areas, including physical exercises in parks.
-Hanoi has recorded 220 cases since late April.
+"The density of workers at the outbreak is so high, sharing the same enclosed environment, the same dining areas and the same sanitary areas," Long said.
+"The risk is very high."

-Most of cases on Tuesday were at factories in Bac Giang, where authorities said testing had been ramped up and all workers' dormitories put in isolation.
-Vietnam has reported at least 5,860 infections in total, with 44 deaths.
+Most cases on Tuesday were at factories in Bac Giang, where authorities said testing was ramped up and workers' dormitories closed off.
+The local government said it was considering a partial resumption of operations from Wednesday for workers not infected.

-It has yet to start mass inoculations against the coronavirus, with about 1 million doses of vaccines administered so far, mainly to frontline workers.
+Vietnam has yet to start mass inoculations against the coronavirus, with about 1 million vaccine doses administered so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)